Taiwan tracks second Chinese ‘combat’ patrol in a week, sends ships and jets to monitor

 Sign up now: Get insights on Asia's fast-moving developments

-TAIPEI - Taiwan sent ships and fighter jets to monitor a second Chinese “joint combat readiness patrol” in a week near the island, as Taipei steps up its guard over Beijing’s activities.
+TAIPEI - Taiwan sent ships and fighter jets to monitor a second Chinese “joint combat readiness patrol” in a week near the island, in what a senior Taiwanese security official said showed China was the sole source of instability in the region.

 China has pressured Taiwan by increasing its military presence around the island, and Taipei is on high alert for further Chinese actions after President Xi Jinping discussed Taiwan with US President Donald Trump in Beijing in May.